EmojiDiff: Advanced Facial Expression Control with High Identity Preservation in Portrait Generation: Methodology

 \subsubsection{ID-irrelevant Data Iteration}

-The image identity constructed directly using the Base E-Adapter is greatly influenced by the expression reference's appearance.
+The image identity constructed using the Base E-Adapter is greatly influenced by the expression reference's appearance.
 The core idea of IDI is to minimize this disruption.
 To achieve this, we innovatively reuse Base E-Adapter to modify the identity of the generated image while keeping the expression unchanged.
-Specifically, we utilize expression images $\mathbf{R}_k^g$ inherited from training as the expression input but randomly selected portraits as the input of the identity branch, combining with the diffusion model to synthesize the restruct image.
+Specifically, we utilize expression images $\mathbf{R}_i^e$ inherited from training as the expression input but random identity $\neg{i}$ as the input of the identity branch, combining with the diffusion model to synthesize the restruct image.
 Subsequently, we perform FaceFusion \cite{FaceFusion} on the restruct image to create the faceswap image, further increasing the identity disparity between the generated image and the expression reference.
-Meanwhile, we employ facial blendshapes \cite{BlendshapeV2} and landmark \cite{lugaresi2019mediapipe} differences to exclude unqualified data (detailed in \textit{supplementary materia}).
-Through these processes, we acquire cross-identity expression pairs $\{\mathbf{R}_{k^{\prime}}^g, \mathbf{D}_k^g\}$ that maintain highly consistent expressions while exhibiting completely distinct identity, and the example is illustrated in Fig. \ref{fig:iter}.
+Meanwhile, we employ facial blendshapes \cite{BlendshapeV2} and landmark \cite{lugaresi2019mediapipe} differences to exclude unqualified data (detailed in \textit{supplementary material} Sec. \ref{sec:sup_detail}).
+Through these processes, we acquire cross-identity expression pairs $\{\mathbf{R}_{\neg{i}}^e, \mathbf{T}_i^e\}$ that maintain highly consistent expressions while exhibiting completely distinct identity, and the example is illustrated in Fig. \ref{fig:iter}.